 If a person attempts to change or delete content in a site that's subject to a retention policy, first the policy checks whether the content's been changed since the policy was applied.
 If this is the first change since the policy was applied, the retention policy copies the content to the Preservation Hold library, and then allows the person to change or delete the original content.
 Any content in the site collection can be copied to the Preservation Hold library, even if the content does not match the query used by the retention policy.

 Then a timer job cleans up the Preservation Hold library.
 The timer job runs periodically and compares all content in the Preservation Hold library to all of the queries used by the retention policies on the site.
 Unless content matches at least one of the queries, the timer job permanently deletes the content from the Preservation Hold library.

 The previous applies to content that exists when the retention policy is applied.
 In addition, any new content that's created or added to the site collection after it was included in the policy will be retained after deletion.
 However, new content isn't copied to the Preservation Hold library the first time it's edited, only when it's deleted.
 To retain all versions of a file, you need to turn on versioning — see the below section on versioning.

-Note that a user will receive an error if they try to delete a library, list, folder, or site that's subject to a retention policy.
+Note that a user receives an error if they try to delete a library, list, folder, or site that's subject to a retention policy.
 A user can delete a folder if they first move or delete any files in the folder that are subject to the policy.
-Also note that the Preservation Hold library is created only when the first item needs to be copied to the library - not when you create the retention policy.
+Also, the Preservation Hold library is created only when the first item needs to be copied to the library and not when you create the retention policy.
 Therefore, to test your policy, you first need to edit or delete a document in a site subject to the policy, and then browse to the Preservation Hold library to view the retained copy.